-11. In line with A/RES/71/1, the purpose of the programme of action is to facilitate the application of a comprehensive response in support of refugees and countries particularly affected by a large refugee movement or a protracted refugee situation.
-It consists of two subparts:

-Part III.A, which sets out mechanisms for more equitable and predictable burden- and responsibility-sharing; and

-Part III.B, which sets out areas for concrete contributions in support of host countries and, where appropriate, countries of origin, by States and relevant stakeholders, including through the mechanisms contained in Part III.A.

-- 12. While the CRRF relates specifically to large refugee situations, population movements are not necessarily homogenous, and may be of a mixed, composite character.
-Some may be large mixed movements of refugees and migrants; others may involve refugees and internally displaced persons; and, in certain situations, external forced displacement may result from sudden-onset natural disasters and environmental degradation.
+- 11. In line with A/RES/71/1, the purpose of the programme of action is to facilitate the application of a comprehensive response in support of refugees and countries particularly affected by a large refugee movement, or a protracted refugee situation, through effective arrangements for burden- and responsibility-sharing (Part III.A); and areas for timely contributions in support of host countries and, where appropriate, countries of origin (Part III.B).
+These parts are to be read as interlinked. - 12.
+While the CRRF relates specifically to large refugee situations, population movements are not necessarily homogenous, and may be of a composite character.
+Some may be large movements involving both refugees and others on the move; other situations may involve refugees and internally displaced persons; and, in certain situations, external forced displacement may result from sudden-onset natural disasters and environmental degradation.
 These situations present complex challenges for affected States, which may seek support from the international community to address them.
-Support for appropriate responses could build on the operational partnerships between relevant actors, including UNHCR and the International Organization for Migration (IOM), engaging their respective roles and expertise as appropriate to ensure a coordinated approach. - 13.
-The programme of action is underpinned by a strong partnership and participatory approach, involving refugees and host communities, as well as age, gender, and diversity considerations, including: promoting gender equality and empowering women and girls; ending all forms of sexual and gender-based violence, sexual exploitation and abuse and harmful practices; responding to the needs of those with disabilities and older persons; ensuring the best interests of the child; and combating discrimination of any kind while promoting tolerance and peaceful coexistence.
+Support for appropriate responses could build on the operational partnerships between relevant actors, including UNHCR and the International Organization for Migration (IOM), engaging their respective mandates, roles and expertise as appropriate to ensure a coordinated approach.